Mauricio Dubon Player Props: Astros vs. Angels

-On Saturday, Mauricio Dubon (.300 slugging percentage in past 10 games, with no homers) and the Houston Astros play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 9:07 PM ET.
+The Houston Astros, including Mauricio Dubon (.341 slugging percentage in past 10 games, including zero homers), battle starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 7:10 PM ET.

 Mauricio Dubon Game Info & Props vs. the Angels